Best of Brick

 Each charter school sets its own application deadline, but most require that applications be in before April 1st.
 Some schools have later deadlines, so inquire with individual schools.

-What you need to know about NYC private schools
+What to know about NYC private schools

 There will always be parents who choose to go private for many different reasons: Religious instruction, better facilities, smaller class size, and extras like music instruction for every student, a perk parents are not likely to find in public school

-Age cutoff for NYC private schools
+What is the age cutoff for NYC private schools?

 The downside: This means that if your child's birthday is in the fall, you'll be paying for one more year of preschool.

 The private school admissions process starts the September before your child enters kindergarten.
-Malin suggests parents start doing their research during the spring before that.
+Malin suggests that parents start doing their research during the spring before that.

 In addition to the Parents League website, many parents rely on the "Manhattan Family Guide to Private Schools and Selective Public Schools" by Victoria Goldman.
 (Goldman also penned the "Manhattan Directory of Private Nursery Schools.")
 The Independent Schools Association of Greater New York has a comprehensive website and puts out a directory as well.
-Other websites that might be worth checking out are: NYSAIS.org (New York State Association of Independent Schools) and NAIS.org (National Association of Independent Schools).
-Individual schools have their own websites, too.

 In the past, applications went online in August or September, and are usually not processed until after Labor Day.
 Acceptance letters went out in February and you usually have a week to accept or decline.

 "Most schools have really generous financial aid packages," she says.
-"It really varies from school to school, depending on their budget and endowment.
+"It varies from school to school, depending on their budget and endowment.
 Some offer partial aid, some offer full."

 Private school admissions decisions are rarely "need-blind."
 Rather, they can be "need-aware," Malin says, meaning that admission for students requiring financial aid will depend on the family's need and the financial aid budget of the school.
-Most often financial aid does not affect admission, but in some cases it may.
+Most often, financial aid does not affect admission, but in some cases, it may.

 "Just like when you’re doing your taxes, being organized is really important," Malin says.
-You'll need to gather a lot of forms and be aware of all of the deadlines.
+Read: You'll need to gather a lot of forms and be aware of all of the deadlines.

-Sometimes accepted students can be added to a financial aid waitlist if the money is not available at the time of acceptance
+Sometimes accepted students can be added to a financial aid waitlist if the money is not available at the time of acceptance.

 "People may not know that private schools are diverse, both socioeconomically and culturally," Malin says.
 “There is a wide array of independent schools in the city—Montessori, progressive, special needs, language-immersion, Waldorf schools.
 There are lots of philosophies and approaches."